kudobuilder/kudo/keps/0031-namespace-management.md

 ## Motivation

-Like many Kubernetes Object, there is an expectation that a KUDO operator is organized by namespace.
+Like many Kubernetes Objects, there is an expectation that a KUDO operator is organized by namespace.
 This KEP defines expectations around namespace creation and use.

 ### Goals

-In order to support a multi-namespace environoment, it is necessary to support cluster-wide resources (including kudo instnaces) which is in part (or full) defined in [KEP-05](0005-cluster-resources-for-crds.md).
+In order to support a multi-namespace environment, it is necessary to support cluster-wide resources (including kudo instances) which is in part (or full) defined in [KEP-05](0005-cluster-resources-for-crds.md).
 Based on this constraint, the goals are limited to the existing limitations in KUDO of having namespace only support for instances and not having cluster-wide resource support.

-* Define if a namespace is a prerequistie to operator installation
+* Define if a namespace is a prerequisite to operator installation
 * Define if a namespace is created by KUDO
-* Define support for advance namespaces (namespaces with metadata)
+* Define support for advanced namespaces (namespaces with metadata)
 * Define if an operator can be installed into a new namespace

 ### Non-Goals